fullben/java-persistence-benchmark/README.md

 ### Testing

-For testing, the profiles `dev` and `dev-test` must be active.
-The `dev-test` profile allows an override of Spring Boot managed beans and therefore integration tests on a preconfigured database.
-This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `dev,dev-test`.
+For testing, the profiles `dev` and `test` must be active.
+The `test` profile allows an override of Spring Boot managed beans and therefore integration tests on a preconfigured database.
+This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `dev,test`.

 ### Scaling